Gautam7702/Intern-AbhinavDhall/README.md

 1. How to find head movements about y-axis more acurately.
 2. Find tune the parameters by which bone's location is changing.
+3. Figure out how to incorporate body movements